Pace

 user flow

-A user flow was created to ensure the app remains simple and intuitive.
+Before creating mockups, I created a user flow to ensure the app remains simple and intuitive.

 Usability tests